Skip to content

 Appendix

-The lua that comes with scheck is named by type, and the ID before the name indicates that it belongs to a certain rule type.
+The Lua included with scheck is named by type, with the ID at the front representing a specific rule type.

-User rule names should begin with a number and should not be less than 10000 for example: 10001-xxx.lua
+User rule names should start with numbers and must not be less than 10000, for example: 10001-xxx.lua

 ID Range Rule Type